 - to promote learning between younger and older generations.

-The project is currently funded by the Bank of Scotland Foundation.
-It was previously funded by Foundation Scotland and by Clackmannanshire and Stirling Health and Social Care Partnership Ideas, Innovation, Improvement Fund administered by Stirlingshire Voluntary Enterprise and Clackmannanshire Third Sector interface .
+- Clackmannanshire and Stirling Health and Social Care Partnership Ideas, Innovation, Improvement Fund, administered by Stirlingshire Voluntary Enterprise

-Since September 2008, CACH has organised over 800 events in care homes.
-This has included performances by schoolchildren, music, dance and theatre, reminiscence sessions, life story work and intergenerational work.
+Since September 2008, CACH has organised over 900 events in care homes.
+This has included performances by schoolchildren, music, dancing, reminiscence sessions, life story work and intergenerational work.

 Music has featured in most events.
-Participants have included keyboard, guitar and accordion players, the Shoogelele ukulele band, Forth Valley U3A recorder group, harpists, Scene 2 musical theatre group, Callander Chimes hand-bell ringers, Sing Stirling, the Royal Burgh of Stirling Pipe Band, Ochil Scottish Country Dance group, Queen Victoria School Pipe Band and the Big Noise Orchestra.
+Participants have included keyboard, guitar and accordion players, the Shoogelele ukulele band, Forth Valley u3a recorder and guitar groups, harpists, Scene 2 musical theatre group, Callander Chimes hand-bell ringers, Sing Stirling, the Royal Burgh of Stirling Pipe Band, Ochil Scottish Country Dance group, Queen Victoria School Pipe Band and the Big Noise Orchestra.